Skip to main content

 3rd retry20 seconds

-After all retries are exhausted, the delivery is marked as FAILED.
-You can monitor delivery status and retry failed deliveries from the dashboard.
+You can configure up to 10 retries per endpoint.
+After all retries are exhausted, the delivery is marked FAILED.
+Failed deliveries can be inspected and manually replayed from the dashboard.
+A manual replay reuses the same X-Webhook-Delivery-Id.

 Best practices

 • Verify before trusting.
-Always validate the X-Webhook-Signature before acting on a webhook event.
+Always validate the X-Webhook-Signature and the X-Webhook-Timestamp skew.

 • Use HTTPS.
-Webhook endpoints must use HTTPS in production.
+Webhook endpoints must use HTTPS.